aws-samples/amazon-connect-copy/README.md

 - Quick connects
 - Settings for existing queues
   - Note: Settings for new queues will still be copied
+- Historical metrics and reports
+- Contact Trace Records (CTRs)
+- Custom vocabularies
+- Rules for Contact lens and Third-party integration

+Amazon-Connect-Copy was designed for deployment across environments (e.g., from non-prod to prod).
 Considering the target instance may accommodate multiple contact centres, Amazon-Connect-Copy does not remove any target instance components which are not found in the source instance.
-If there are multiple contact centres sharing the same Amazon Connect instance, it is a good practice to prefix contact centre specific components with their individual Contact Centre Codes (CCC).
+If there are multiple contact centres sharing the same Amazon Connect instance, it is a good practice to prefix contact centre specific components with their individual Contact Centre Codes (CCCs).

 ## Installation